gauntface/web-push-book/src/_content/chapter-04/01-sending-messages-with-web-push-libraries.md

 When we discussed subscribing a user we covered adding an `applicationServerKey` to the `subscribe()` options.
 It's on the back end that we'll need the private key.

+<% START_WF_EXCLUSION %>

 > Remember you can use the web-push tool to generate application server keys or use web-push-codelab.appspot.com to generate some application server keys.
-See ["How to Create Application Server Keys"](http://localhost:4000/chapter-02/01-subscribing-a-user/#how-to-create-application-server-keys) for more details.
+See ["How to Create Application Server Keys"](/chapter-02/01-subscribing-a-user/#how-to-create-application-server-keys) for more details.

+<% END_WF_EXCLUSION %>

 In the demo these values are added to our node app like so (boring code I know, but just want you to know there is no magic):